BenjaminLpn/bibDownload/README.md

 This script aims at downloading from academic sources from website automatically.

 * In current version, resources can be downloaded from Bing website.

-* Actually, I failed to download from Google Scholar because the environment of my PyCharm and SublimeText cannot access proxy.
+* Actually, I failed to download from Google Scholar because the environment of my PyCharm and SublimeText cannot access proxy VPN.

 * Furthermore, I want to make a utilibility to search related works and collect their bibs together for better understanding of one research point.